thoughtbot/ruby-science/book/principles/tell_dont_ask.md

 The view doesn't display the credit card fields if the user already has a valid credit card saved.
-The view needs to ask the user a question and then change its behavior based on that question, violating Tell, Don't Ask.
+The view needs to ask the user a question and then change its behavior based on that question, violating [tell, don't ask](#tell-dont-ask).

-You could obey Tell, Don't Ask by making the user know how to render the credit card form:
+You could obey [tell, don't ask](#tell-dont-ask) by making the user know how to render the credit card form:

 ``` rhtml